StrawberSam/holbertonschool-shell/basics/README.md

-7-movethat file is a script to move a file in a directory (not the working directory) to another directory 8-firstdelete delete a file in a directory (not the working directory) 9-firstdirdeletion is a script for deleting directory in another directory
+7-movethat file is a script to move a file in a directory (not the working directory) to another directory 8-firstdelete delete a file in a directory (not the working directory) 9-firstdirdeletion is a script for deleting directory in another directory 10-back is a script tochanges the working directory to the previous one